 I've been in Aberystwyth since 2010, first as a lecturer, then senior lecturer, and now part time senior lecturer.
 I have recently (2022) moved from a teaching and research post to a teaching and scholarship post as I wasn't having a lot of luck with research funding, and being part time, found it hard to do research unfunded.

 Before Aberystwyth, I did a one year post doc position working in Grenoble (in the French alps), and before that I did a 3 year post doc in Leeds, and before that 6 months in Kingston upon Thames.
-My PhD is in computing, my masters is in Philosophy, and my BSc is in Cognitive Science; all from the University of Leeds.
+My PhD is in computing (specifically computer vision/AI, supervised by Professor David Hogg).
+Before the PhD I was a teaching fellow at the University of Leeds teaching IT and computing to non-computing students, and during this time I got a teaching qualification (PGCLTHE, 2001).
+My masters is in Philosophy (1998), and my BSc is in Cognitive Science (1996) also from the University of Leeds.

-I'm active in the BCS - and you can find more information about these activities on the BCS & BCSWomen page.
-The thing I'm most proud of is setting up the BCSWomen Undergraduate Lovelace Colloquium, a national one-day conference for women students of computing.
+I'm active in the BCS in particular BCSWomen.
+The thing I'm most proud of is setting up the BCSWomen Lovelace Colloquium, a national one-day conference for women students of computing.

 Telephone: 01970 621577

 (Top floor, same building as Computer Science reception)